Annual Training on the Regulation of Energy Utilities

 The modules consist of two interactive lectures at the start of the week.
 In the lecture, updated and selected support material is offered to the participants, so they can improve or consolidate their knowledge.

-A six-month online and fully interactive course during which energy regulatory principles and case studies are studied together in-depth in a well-structured, flexible e-learning environment that features live lectures and discussions with the course instructors and participants.
+A six-month online and fully interactive course, in which energy regulatory principles and case studies are studied together in-depth in a well-structured, flexible e-learning environment, featuring live lectures and discussions with the course instructors and participants.

-Three live sessions, devoted to the discussion of case studies and the presentation of other topics of specific interest to the course participants.
-A final one-day panel on energy and sustainability, which marks the end of the course with the awarding of diplomas to participants.
+Three live sessions, devoted to the discussion of case studies and the presentation of other topics of specific interest to the course participants, and a final one-day panel on energy and sustainability, which marks the end of the course with the awarding of diplomas to participants.

 OUTCOMES